 It’s a sad epoch that converts the mystical yogic experience into a commodity.
 The next epoch, even sadder, follows when that commodity is fetishized.

-The sensuality of a woman who is bent in a half on her yoga mat is the primary reason men join yoga classes today or watch electronic yoga on the internet.
+The sensuality of a woman who is on her fours on her yoga mat is the primary reason men join yoga classes today or watch electronic yoga on the internet.

 Tantra.
-A male teacher who boasts of initiating women into tantric mysteries is like a stranger who arrives at the hotel and offers to show the bellboy how to call a taxi.
+A male teacher who boasts of initiating women into tantric mysteries is like a stranger who arrives at a hotel and offers to show the bellboy how to call a taxi.